Welcome to

 Song: A-a-Adam Song

-Lesson 10 allows your student to practice his consonant blends.
 After your student has learned the blends with the pictures, it's time to take the pictures away.
 Lesson 11 focuses on reading and practicing the fade page list.
-Also, your student can read "The Truck was Stuck at Sam's Mill".
-Finally, complete the worksheet by circling the blends in the words.
+Then, your student can practice reading blends with "The Truck was Stuck at Sam's Mill".

 The Truck was Stuck at Sam's Mill